Pierrot (band): History

 In 1994, guitarists Kirito (then going by his real name, Shinya) and Jun formed a rock band named Dizy-Lizy in Nagano.
 They recruited Hidelow on vocals, Kirito's younger brother Kohta on bass, and Luka on drums.
 After changing their name to Pierrot, Luka left in November and Takeo joined.
 Their debut album, Kichigai Pierrot, was released in December, having already been recorded with Luka.
 Then in February 1995, Hidelow also left the band while Aiji joined, completing the final line up of Kirito on vocals, Jun and Aiji on guitar, Kohta on bass and Takeo on drums.
 Around this time, future Dir En Grey bassist Toshiya worked for them as a roadie.
 After releasing their second album Pandora's Box in July, Pierrot signed with Sweet Child Management.
-This album was named one of the top albums from 1989-1998 in a 2004 issue of the music magazine Band Yarouze.
+This album was named one of the top albums from 1989 to 1998 in a 2004 issue of the music magazine Band Yarouze.

 In 1998 they signed to Toshiba-EMI and released their major debut, the single "Clear Sky", which surprisingly reached number 6 on the Oricon music chart.
 The album Finale was released in July of the following year, and in April they sold out the Nippon Budokan, which was unheard of for a band just making their debut.

 Pierrot left Toshiba-EMI and signed with Universal in 2001.
 In December 2003, they released their best-selling album, the self-cover Dictators Circus: Kijutsuteki Senritsu.
 Following the release of two compilation albums in 2005, Dictators Circus: A Variant Bud and Dictators Circus: A Deformed Bud, Pierrot announced they were disbanding.
 They officially disbanded on April 12, 2006, their last release was a single in June 2006, titled "Hello".

 Pierrot's song "Kumo no Ito" was covered by Hana Shounen Baddies on the compilation Crush!
-2 -90's V-Rock Best Hit Cover Songs-, which was released on November 23, 2011 and features current visual kei bands covering songs from bands that were important to the '90s visual kei movement.
-"Haruka..." was covered by -Oz- for the similar album Counteraction - V-Rock covered Visual Anime songs Compilation-, which was released on May 23, 2012 and features covers of songs by visual kei bands that were used in anime.
+2 -90's V-Rock Best Hit Cover Songs-, which was released on November 23, 2011, and features current visual kei bands covering songs from bands that were important to the '90s visual kei movement.
+"Haruka..." was covered by -Oz- for the similar album Counteraction - V-Rock covered Visual Anime songs Compilation-, which was released on May 23, 2012, and features covers of songs by visual kei bands that were used in anime.

 Pierrot announced on April 12, 2014, exactly eight years since their disbandment, that they would reunite for two shows.
 The concerts were held at the Saitama Super Arena on October 24 and 25.
 In 2017, Pierrot reunited again to play a two-day performance with Dir En Grey called Androgynos on July 7 and 8 at Yokohama Arena.
 Seven years later, the two bands are scheduled to play another two-day performance titled Androgynos - The Final War -.
 They will be held at Yoyogi National Gymnasium's First Gymnasium on October 11 and 12, 2024.